edhouse/angular101lectures/Pipes/slides_content.md

 ## Custom Pipes
 - Custom pipe can be created as implementation of PipeTransform interface
-- Must be declared in Module
+- Must be declared in Module as provider

 ```typescript
     import { Pipe, PipeTransform } from '@angular/core';